 Net position over time may serve as a useful indicator of the District's financial position.
 The chart below reflects the District's net position for the current and previous fiscal year.
 The District's major asset is water rights for \$85,000, which were purchased in 2002.
-Net position decreased by \$11, from the previous fiscal year, due in part, to interest charged for its negative cash balance.
+Net position decreased by \$239, from the previous fiscal year, due to fee and services.